shard-lab/protocol-camp/basics/ethereum/vrf/README.md

 3. The random number determines if the player wins based on a configurable winning rate
 4. Winners receive the accumulated prize pool

-The lottery uses Chainlink VRF's direct funding method for simplicity, where each request is paid for directly by the contract.
+The lottery uses Chainlink VRF V2.5's direct funding method for simplicity, where each request is paid for directly by the contract.
+For more details about VRF V2.5, refer to the [official documentation](https://docs.chain.link/vrf).

 ## 2. Learning Objectives